That-Dev-Girl-Sites/jhalabi.com/_posts/2019-03-25-wordpress-featured-image-and-gutenberg.md

 categories:
   - development
   - wordpress
+excerpt: A very common editor update that us WordPress developers make is to add options to the featured image meta box in the post editor.
 ---

 A very common editor update that us WordPress developers make is to add options to the featured image meta box in the post editor.
 This is usually something like a checkbox to determine whether the featured image should be displayed at the top of a post.